Welcome to SteveMoraco.com

 I want to live in a world full of good friends who understand the value of communication and go out of their way to listen to and understand each other.

-Here are 3 beliefs that will help make our world more like the ones I described above.
+If you want to learn more, click on each of these 3 beliefs.
+They will help make a world like the ones I described above.

 These qualities are a choice, not a discovery or pursuit.